sadiyevyusif/sadiyevyusif/README.md

-<h1 align="center">Hi 👋, I'm Yusif</h1>
+<h1 align="left">Hi 👋, I'm Yusif</h1>
-<h5 align="center">Master’s degree in Computer Engineering.
+<h5 align="left">Master’s degree in Computer Engineering.
 I am a software developer with over 10 years of experience in developing web applications using web technologies.
 As a developer, I have worked on both small and large projects.
 I have created a lot of web based projects.
 You can see my projects on my portfolio and some of my projects are private local softwares.
 I also have Red Hat Certified System Administrator (RHCSA)</h5>

 - 💬 Ask me about **Software Development and DevOps**